Wondernica/Engiro-Zero/README.md

 <b>Master Metrology:</b> Collect precise environmental data, optimize operations, and predict weather patterns for informed decision-making.<br>
 <b>Embrace ESG:</b> Monitor emissions, optimize resource usage, and drive sustainable practices for a responsible future.<br>

-<b>Engiro Zero is more than just a board; it's a gateway to endless possibilities.</b> Whether you're a seasoned developer crafting industrial solutions or a passionate maker exploring the boundaries of IoT, Engiro Zero equips you with the tools and confidence to turn your vision into reality.
+<b>Engiro Zero is more than just a board; it's a gateway to endless possibilities.</b> Whether you're a seasoned developer crafting industrial solutions or a passionate maker exploring the boundaries of IoT, Engiro Zero equips you with the tools and confidence to turn your vision into reality.<br><br>

+<b>Board Overview</b><br><br>